hashgraph/hedera-mirror-node/README.md

 The `0.0.102` file contains the address book, that is the list of nodes, their account number and public key(s).
 This file is different on every network so it is imperative to ensure you have the correct one for each network, else the signature verification process will fail.
 See instructions below on how to generate this file for a network.

+Once setup, the file will be automatically updated as the mirror node software parses fileUpdate transactions that pertain to this file.

 ### config.json